DanielFemi81/alx-system_engineering-devops/0x01-shell_permissions/README.md

 12. mkdir -m 751 my_dir : creates a directory called my_dir with permissions 751 in the working directory
 13. chgrp school hello : changes the group owner to school for the file hello
 14. chown vincent:staff * :  changes the owner to vincent and the group owner to staff for all the files and directories in the working directory
+15. chown vincent:staff _hello : changes the owner and the group owner of _hello to vincent and staff respectively.